Topics

 Setting the Event ID

-3. Press the Register button.
+3. Tap the Register button.

 4. Start accepting player registrations.